• Find My Drone

 What Makes a Quiet Drone Quiet in 2026

 Drone noise comes down to four physical factors.
-Understanding them explains why every drone on this list weighs under 250 grams, and why two of them have prop guards.
+Understanding them explains why every drone on this list weighs under 250 grams, and why the quietest-sounding picks lean on propeller design rather than raw weight.

 Propeller size and tip speed